Reima Pietilä's

 Street facade

-Same part of the above facade after modifications in late 1990s (photo from 2011).
+Same part of the above façade after modifications in late 1990s (photo from 2011).

-Accomplished new design in 2020
+Accomplished new design in 2020.

 More photos of the present situation

-East facade with clock tower
+East façade with clock tower 2020

 Old vs. New: